-• Provide cycle parking through minimum cycle parking standards for new development and roll out secure and appropriate shelters across Orkney in collaboration with communities through Place Planning.
+- Provide cycle parking through minimum cycle parking standards for new development and roll out secure and appropriate shelters across Orkney in collaboration with communities through Place Planning. - The Council will redesign roads, parking and vehicle space in the towns to support sustainable transport where possible (as per policy 5).